What Does it Take to Be a Creative Writer?

-Job Description & Duties Create original written works, such as scripts, essays, prose, poetry or song lyrics, for publication or performance.
+Creative Writer Example Create original written works, such as scripts, essays, prose, poetry or song lyrics, for publication or performance.

-A Day in the Life of a Creative Writer
+Daily Life Of a Creative Writer

 - Write fiction or nonfiction prose, such as short stories, novels, biographies, articles, descriptive or critical analyses, and essays.